-BUS 021 F The Securities Market (1)
+BUS 021 F The Securities Market

-One hour lecture per week.
+18 hours lecture per term.
 This course provides an overview of the securities market.
 Topics to be discussed include types of markets, economic benefits, regulation, types of securities, participants in the market, brokerage houses, types of trades and orders, sources of investment information, and services offered by various types of investment professionals.
+(Degree Credit)

-BUS 022 F Common Stock (1)
+BUS 022 F Common Stock